 Note - We do NOT alter our approach based on:

 After reviewing all of the information presented to us, the Adventures in Sexuality leaders will reach a decision, with input offered by the consent representative.
 Once a decision has been reached, we will speak with the individual that has reported the issue to ensure they are satisfied with the result of our investigation.
 Should further assistance be necessary, we will assist the reporting individual in working with local law enforcement and local victim advocacy services.

 Reporting an Issue That Did Not Occur at an Adventures in Sexuality Run Event & The Investigation Process

 It is typically Adventures in Sexuality's policy to only police the spaces that we have full control over.
 That being said, we realize that situations happen outside of our control that may require our attention to keep our spaces as safe as we can.

-There may be consent related situations that happen in private or at other organizations that we may not be able to directly influence or control.
-Despite this, we may still need to be aware of these situations so we can stay informed on potential threats to our spaces.
+There may be consent related situations that happen in private or at other events or unrealted locations that we may not be able to directly influence or control.
+Despite this, we may still need to be aware of these situations so we can stay informed on potential threats to our event attendees/members or in our spaces.

 Unfortunately, there are some individuals that commit serial infractions, and jump from community to community once they are discovered.
 It is our greatest desire to prevent individuals such as this from entering our spaces and putting our attendees and members at risk.